- Franco Pullara

 What is the point of them?
 As junctions and traffic got busier, roundabouts where seen as a more efficient and safer road system that in most cases allow the traffic to keep moving.
 Their success is evidenced by the fact that they are everywhere.
 They come in all shapes and sizes and have the same basic rules to help you pass through them.

 Learning new skills

-Here you will be introduced two essential new skills that will help you entering and exiting roundabouts safely and confidently.
-The first skill requires you to learn how to judge the speed of vehicles already on the roundabout.
-The second skill that you will need to develop is how to correctly signal and position the car as you exit the roundabout.
-Using the mirrors, signal, position, speed and look (MSPSL) routine we can learn how these new skills fit into our overall routine.
+In addition you will be learning new skills that help in dealing with roundabouts.
+The first skill is to judge the speed of vehicles already on the roundabout.
+The second skill requires you to correctly signal and position the car to exit the roundabout safely.
+Using and developing the MSPSL routine are key to your confidence and knowledge of roundabouts.

 A. The approach to the roundabout

 Identify the roundabout.
 Look ahead for signs that you are approaching a roundabout.
 What type of roundabout are you approaching?
 Is it a mini roundabout or a large roundabout?
 You may see the roundabout before you see the sign.
 Early observation of the roundabout is very important because you need to plot your route through the roundabout.
 Busy roundabouts will have directional signs showing the shape, the position and number of exits.
 If you arrive at the roundabout and are unsure which exit you to take, you should just take the first exit as this is safer than moving around the roundabout try to work out what exit to take.
 Therefore good effective early observation of the roundabout allows for good planning to exit the roundabout.

 Mirrors.
 Once you’ve identified the roundabout and your exit out, check the appropriate mirrors.
 If you intent going left at the roundabout, check centre and left mirrors.
 If going ahead, check centre mirrors only and if going right check centre and right mirrors.